PlutoZhang/Zowe-docs/topics/atlas-install.md

 1. [Follow instructions to obtain the Project Giza installation media](https://github.com/gizafoundation/Downloads/releases).
 Once completed, you should have an Atlas PAX file along with the Atlas install script (scripts/atlas/atlas-wlp-package-0.0.3.sh).

-2. Move the Atlas PAX file and install script to the preferred installation directory (for example, gizaInstallDir/Atlas).
+2. Move the Atlas PAX file and install script to the preferred installation directory, for example, gizaInstallDir/Atlas.

 3. Run the Atlas install script.